top of page

 Simple patio improvements work.
 Deck repairs matter.
 Defined outdoor zones deliver returns.
 You don't need elaborate landscaping.

 Clean, functional outdoor living spaces signal care.
-They provide immediate lifestyle value that buyers recognise during inspections.
+They provide immediate lifestyle value that buyers recognize during inspections.

 The successful Towers Terrace sale included a $2,800 patio refresh.
 Pressure washing.
 New outdoor furniture staging.
 Simple plant borders.